-Student: DOB: Age: Date: Sc School: Grade: Ex pected Exit Year: Po Post-Secondary Education and Training 1.
-L. Does your student plan to finish high school with a: [🗌 High School Diplo ma 🗌 Certifi cate of completion  GED 2.
-2. Does your student plan to exit school: 🗌 At the end of their senior year ☐ Stay throug n their 22nd birthday 3.
-What subjects/classes interest your student the most? , 4.
-4. Will your student be pursuing a 2 or 4 year college deg □ Yes □ No □ Not Sure ree or vocational tra ining immediat ely after high school?
-If Yes, indicate choice: College/University C Apprenticeship Vocat Other: Military 5.
-5. What are your student's strengths/abilities that will he elp him/her to achiev e their educati onal goals?
-6. Do you think your student will need assistance in achi If yes, please describe how: eving his/her educat - Ca Career/Vocational Education Experiences 1.
-When your student finishes school, what would she/he Full Time Employment Not Applicable (Continuing Education/Training) Part Time Employ oyment?
-Apprenticeship/ Internships □ Other: 2.
-What Career/Job area is your student most interested in Office/Clerical Work Business/Sales Hands-on Trades Healthcare/Human Set □ Scienc ny career intere e/Technology dia/Culinary est surveys) Other (Specify):
+Stl ident: Age: Date: DOB: Age: Date: nool: Expected Exit Year: Po st-Secondary Education and Training 1.
+Does your student plan to finish high school with a: High School Diploma Certificate of completion GED 2.
+Does your student plan to exit school: At the end of their senior year Stay through their 22nd birthday 3.
+What subjects/classes interest your student the most?
+4. Will your student be pursuing a 2 or 4 year college degree or vocational training immediately after high school?
+Yes No Not Sure If Yes, indicate choice: College/University Apprenticeship Vocational/Tech.
+Ed Military Other: 5.
+What are your student's strengths/abilities that will help him/her to achieve their educational goals?
+6. Do you think your student will need assistance in achieving his/her educational goals?
+Yes No If yes, please describe how: c - was with a satismal Edwarkien Ermanian as reer/Vocational Education Experiences 1.
+When your student finishes school, what would she/he like to be doing in regards to employment?
+Full Time Employment Apprenticeship/ Internships Not Applicable (Continuing Education/Training) Volunteerism Other: 2.
+What Career/Job area is your student most interested in at this time?
+(See any career interest surveys) Office/Clerical Work Business/Sales Science/Technology Hands-on Trades Healthcare/Human Services Art/Media/Culinary Other (Specify):